deimos-deimos/comfy_api_simplified/README.md

 ## Limitations

 This wrapper only calls "/prompt" method to queue prompt.
-For now there is no way to track the status of prompts or to retrieve the results from the server -- it is possible, but it is simply not needed in my case for now.
+For now is does not track the status of prompts or retrieve the results from the server.
+It is possible, but it is simply not needed in my case for now.
 May be I will add it in future.

 Only Basic auth and no auth (for local server) are supported.